feathersui/feathersui-website/docs/haxe-openfl/grid-view.md

 ## Cell renderers

-A _cell renderer_ is a Feathers UI component that renders one of the fields from a single row displayed in a [`GridView`](https://api.feathersui.com/current/feathers/controls/GridView.html) component.
-In other words, a [`GridView`](https://api.feathersui.com/current/feathers/controls/GridView.html) typically contains many cell renderers in a two-dimensional grid — with each one rendering a different field from each row in the data provider.
+A _cell renderer_ is a Feathers UI component that displays one of the fields from a single row displayed in a [`GridView`](https://api.feathersui.com/current/feathers/controls/GridView.html) component.
+In other words, a [`GridView`](https://api.feathersui.com/current/feathers/controls/GridView.html) typically contains many cell renderers in a two-dimensional grid — with each one rendering a different field from each row in the collection.

-Feathers UI provides a default cell renderer that simply displays text.
-However, components like [`GridView`](https://api.feathersui.com/current/feathers/controls/GridView.html) may also use custom cell renderers, which allows developers to render the grid view's data in infinite unique ways.
+Feathers UI provides a default [`ItemRenderer`](./item-renderer.md) class, which can display data in many different ways that cover a variety of common use-cases.
+However, components like [`GridView`](https://api.feathersui.com/current/feathers/controls/GridView.html) also support [custom cell renderers](./custom-item-renderers.md), which allow developers to render the grid view's data in infinite unique ways.

-Both [`GridView`](https://api.feathersui.com/current/feathers/controls/GridView.html) and [`GridViewColumn`](https://api.feathersui.com/current/feathers/controls/GridViewColumn.html) define `cellRendererRecycler` properties.
-On [`GridViewColumn`](https://api.feathersui.com/current/feathers/controls/GridViewColumn.html), the [`cellRendererRecycler`](https://api.feathersui.com/current/feathers/controls/GridViewColumn.html#cellRendererRecycler) property may be used to customize the cell renderers in that specific column.
-On [`GridView`](https://api.feathersui.com/current/feathers/controls/GridView.html), the [`cellRendererRecycler`](https://api.feathersui.com/current/feathers/controls/GridView.html#cellRendererRecycler) property may be used to customize the default cell renderers used when a particular column doesn't have a default cell renderer.

 Consider a collection of items with the following format.